deansher/slack-message-pipe/README.md

 slack-message-pipe --token MY_TOKEN --pdf --oldest "2019-JUL-05 11:00" general
 ```

-> Tip: You can provide the Slack token either as command line argument `--token` or by setting the environment variable `SLACK-TOKEN`.
+> Tip: You can provide the Slack token either as command line argument `--token` or by setting the environment variable `SLACK_TOKEN`.

 ## Arguments